google/gke-policy-automation/README.md

 ### Container image

 The container images with GKE Policy Automation tool are hosted on `ghcr.io`.
+Check [packages page](https://github.com/google/gke-policy-automation/pkgs/container/gke-policy-automation) for a list of all tags and versions.

 ```sh
 docker pull ghcr.io/google/gke-policy-automation:latest